NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/resources.md

 Resources have more ergonomic cleanup

-it is co-located with the behavior, which is a goal that willDestroy methods did not care about.
+it is co-located with the behavior, which is a goal that willDestroy methods didn't know to care about.

 there are no additional imports, which leads to better intellisense and editor assistance